Mental health services for teenagers: exploring local options

 You could draw up a list of pros and cons to help you decide which service is right for your child.
 It’s important to talk about the pros and cons with your child throughout this process and acknowledge your child’s thoughts and feelings about services.

 The relationship with the service can affect the whole family.
-Where possible, you might want to take your partner with you and talk about your options together.
+If you have a partner, you might want to take them with you and talk about your options together.

 In some cases, you could ask to arrange a trial appointment at the service.
 This is a bit like a job interview – it can help you work out whether you’ll be able to have a good relationship.